 Oliver had never heard of this guy.
 “It was a total gamble,” he says.
 “He sent my wife and I tickets for California and I got on the plane.
 When I met him I liked him – a funny guy, very extrovert.
 And the car was fun to drive.”

-In design the Ti22 (titanium’s atomic symbol and number) was straightforward; in aluminium it would hardly have raised an eyebrow.
+In design the Ti22 (titanium’s atomic symbol and number) was straightforward; in aluminum it would hardly have raised an eyebrow.
 What you couldn’t see was the sheet metal bulkheads – the first full monocoque sports car built without tubes.
 The usual Chevy V8 sat in the back, while suspension arms looked conventional, though also made from the wonder material.
-Bryant himself modelled the body shape, without benefit of wind tunnels.
+Bryant himself modeled the body shape, without benefit of wind tunnels.
 Instead he relied, like everyone else, on gluing wool tufts and filming the car.

 With completely new construction techniques to learn and only a tiny team, the build was hard.
 “We had so much trouble,” says Bryant, “and endless all-night sessions…” He wasn’t making it easy: titanium has to be welded in argon gas so it doesn’t shatter, it springs when you bend it, and it’s so hard it can wear out a drill in two holes.

 The appeal?
-It’s lighter than steel but stronger than aluminium.
+It’s lighter than steel but stronger than aluminum.
 And this precious metal was free – the distributor gave Bryant the raw material.
 “It should have cost half a million,” says Peter.
 “It cost us $16,000.”

 Despite the assembly problems, the chassis was amazingly light, and three times stiffer than its rivals.